piedoom/doomy.org/content/2024-09-08-bevys-fourth-birthday/index.md

 title = "birthday_system.system()"
 author = "doomy"
-description = "Half a decade of Rust game engines, Bevy, project organization, and the glorious future of Rust game development" draft = true
+description = "Half a decade of Rust game engines, Bevy, project organization, and the glorious future of Rust game development"

 [taxonomies]
 tags = ["rust", "gamedev", "bevy"]

+[extra.feather.opengraph]
+image = "opengraph.jpg"

 +++

-Bevy released [4 years](https://bevyengine.org/news/bevys-fourth-birthday/#bevy-ecs-maturity) ago, and it has since evolved into a formidible engine.
-4 years is a long time, but my dive into making games with Rust started earlier.
+Bevy released [4 years](https://bevyengine.org/news/bevys-fourth-birthday/#bevy-ecs-maturity) ago.
+Feel old yet?
+Well, I do, because my dive into making games with Rust started even earlier than that.

 5 years ago, Bevy didn't exist yet.
 The popular choices for Rust game engines were "[Piston](https://github.com/PistonDevelopers/piston)", a modular game engine which pioneered a ton of useful crates[^ui], and "[Amethyst](https://github.com/amethyst/amethyst)", a data-oriented, ECS-driven game engine, both of which are no longer in active development[^piston].